DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 Summary of Finance Utilities extensions to Modern bank reconciliation:
 - **Offset company** - Ability to post the offset to intercompany ledger, bank, vendor or customer.
-- **Offset type bank** - Modern bank reconciliation doesn't include an option for offset type Bank, we've added this option to **Generate voucher**.
+- **Offset type bank** - Modern bank reconciliation doesn't include an option for offset type Bank which is used for bank transfers.
+In Finance utilities we support this option under **Generate voucher**.
 - **Offset type customer**:
     - Ability to use **Customer reference** to find the Customer account.
     - One customer payment journal for all matched bank statement lines (only 'Generate customer payment).